kragen/derctuo/markdown/stepped-planetary.md

 ring on the planet has 50 teeth, and the pinion that drives it has 7 teeth.
-(Using involute teeth the depthing cannot be correct for both the 69:103 mesh and the 71:106 mesh, but the difference is about 0.014%, so it's tolerable.
+(Using involute teeth the depthing cannot be correct for both the 69:103 mesh and the 71:106 mesh, but the difference is about 0.014%, so it’s tolerable.
 Hmm, can you even use involute teeth on a ring gear?)
-Let's consider one revolution of the 106-tooth ring in the rotating frame of reference of the planet "cage".
+Let’s consider one revolution of the 106-tooth ring in the rotating frame of reference of the planet “cage”.
 The 106-tooth ring and the 71-tooth planet each rotate 106 teeth.
 The 69-tooth planet rotates 106*69/71 = 103.014 teeth.

-Wow, I didn't expect THAT.
+Wow, I didn’t expect THAT.
 Is that real?
 Hmm, consider one rotation of the planet: 71 teeth on one step, 69 on the other, resulting in 71/106 rotation on the 106-tooth gear and 69/103 rotation on the 103-tooth gear, about 0.009% of a rotation difference between them.